atao/raspberrypi-setup/README.md

 ## Roles

 Choose which components to install by using tags.
-Each tag installs specific packages and configurations:
+Each tag installs specific packages and configurations :

-#### Rôles installation :
+#### Roles installation :

 |Tag|Description|Notes|
 | ------------- | ------------- | ------------- |